Bulgaria Visa and Passport Requirements

 EU nationals: Bulgaria is not a Schengen country, so you are required to produce evidence of your EU nationality using either a passport or a national identity card.
 You aren't required to show a return ticket or sufficient funds for the length of stay.

-Non-EU nationals: To enter Bulgaria, you must have a valid passport issued within the past ten years and with at least six months left is required, along with a return ticket and sufficient funds for the length of stay.
+Non-EU nationals: To enter Bulgaria, you must have a valid passport issued within the past ten years and with at least three or six months left (depending on your nationality).
+You must also have a return ticket and sufficient funds for the length of stay.

 EU nationals: You don't need a visa for Bulgaria if the stay is less than 90 days.
 Those who plan to stay longer will need to obtain a residence permit.

-Non-EU nationals mentioned in the chart above: Americans, Australians, British and Canadians can travel to Bulgaria without a visa for up to 90 days in any 180-day period.
+Non-EU nationals: Americans, Australians, British and Canadians can travel to Bulgaria without a visa for up to 90 days in any 180-day period.
 This applies if you travel as a tourist, to visit family or friends, to attend business meetings, cultural or sports events.
 For other purposes, you need to check with the Bulgarian embassy, high commission or consulate in your home country on what type of visa and/or work permit you may need.

 Bulgaria is not a Schengen State.
 This means your visits to other EU or Schengen countries do not count towards your 90-day limit in Bulgaria.
 Equally, your visits to Bulgaria do not count towards your 90-day visa-free limit in the Schengen area.